How does your super balance compare?

 Turn your super into a regular income

-Receiving regular payments, gives you control over how much you have to spend in retirement.
+Receiving regular payments gives you control over how much you have to spend in retirement.
 Plus, you can also use that income from your Choice Income account based pension to top up any Government Age Pension payments you’re eligible for.

 Control how often you’re paid

-You can set up how much and how often income gets paid into your bank account5.
+You can set up how much and how often income gets paid into your bank account1.
 And access extra money to pay for bills, holidays, or other big-ticket items at any time.
 If you’re 60 or over, regular income payments and withdrawals are tax free.

 Keep growing your super